CodeToCAD/CodeToCAD/README.md

 - KiCAD
 - FreeCAD
-- Cascade Studio
-- CADQuery
 - ThreeJS
+- Libfive (SDF library)

 ## Warning

-- Since CodeToCad scripts are written in Python, be careful when running code you find on the Internet as it may have a malicious intent.
-If you are unsure about the code that you are running, consider reaching out to an online community like a Discord server or a forum.
+Since CodeToCAD scripts are written and executed in Python, be careful when running scripts you find on the internet!

 ## Benefits of code-based modeling with CodeToCAD: